rgiordan/zaminfluence/README.md

 This directory contains the R interface for the adversarial influence library.
-The name comes from ``Z-estimator approximate maximal influence''.
+The name comes from "Z-estimator approximate maximal influence".

 To update and install, run (in `R`):